25 Nov Forks Community Hospital Status Report for Forks & West End

 - It is not necessary to be tested after a positive COVID-19 test; you can remain positive for many weeks but will no longer be contagious.

 - What type of COVID-19 test is used at Forks Community Hospital?
-What is the turnaround time and accuracy of the test used?

 - Forks Community Hospital Laboratory performs COVID-19 (SARS-CoV-2) testing using the “gold standard” method: Polymerase chain reaction (PCR) that detects viral DNA in specimens collected from the nasopharyngeal cavity.